ali-hv/comsu/README.md

 ## 🌟 Features

 - **Automated Commit Messages**: Generate commit messages based on your staged changes using Google's AI model.
+- **Auto Commit**: It can automatically commit your changes with your selected commit message.
 - **Supports Conventional Commit Types**: Suggestions follow the standard commit types (`feat`, `fix`, `build`, `chore`, etc.).
 - **Easy Setup**: One-command installation to get started.
 - **Customizable Prompts**: Modify the prompt file to tailor the AI suggestions to your specific project needs.